FAQ (Frequently Asked Questions) About Your Tour of Brooklyn (or Beyond)

 I am on time/early 99% of the time.
 I'll wait for private clients, of course.
 While I appreciate promptness, note that some tour starting places are chosen for convenience near subway stops, and may not be the best place to linger.
 So if you're planning to be very early, please alert me first, or get a cup of coffee.

-Public group tours start on time; why disadvantage those who are prompt?
+My rare public group tours start on time; why disadvantage those who are prompt?
 But we typically don't leave the starting place for 10-15 minutes.
 So latecomers to public tours may miss some history/background, but shouldn't miss the walk.

 Is public transportation included in the price?
 Food?